<?xml version="1.0" encoding="UTF-8"?>

 <p><strong>Possible problems: </strong><br />

-2. The battery contacts got dirty or oxidized and the battery is not making good connection with the motherboard.
-Try reconnecting the battery a few times.<br />
+2. The battery contacts got dirty or oxidized and it&#8217;s not making good connection with the motherboard.
+Apply some electronic contact cleaner on the contacts.<br />

-3. If reconnecting the battery doesn&#8217;t help, most likely the battery is bad and has to be replaced.<br />
+3. If reconnecting the battery doesn&#8217;t help, most likely it&#8217;s bad and has to be replaced.<br />

 4. If you replaced the battery but the problem still exists, this is motherboard related failure.
-Apparently the battery charging circuit has failed.
-In this case the whole motherboard has to be replaced (or repaired on component level).</p>
+Apparently the charging circuit on the motherboard failed.
+In this case the whole motherboard has to be replaced (or repaired on the component level).</p>

 <p>&nbsp;</p>

-<blockquote><h2>Example 2.</h2>
+<h2>Example 2.</h2>

 <p><strong>The battery not detected by the laptop.</strong></p></blockquote>

-<p>The battery is installed and you know it&#8217;s connected correctly but there is a red cross on the battery icon.</p>
+<p>There is a red cross on the battery icon.</p>

-<p><img alt="" src="http://www.laptoprepair101.com/wp-images/battery-problems/battery-not-detected.jpg" title="Laptop battery not detected" class="alignnone" width="450" height="338" /></p>
+<p><img decoding="async" loading="lazy" class="alignnone" title="Laptop battery not detected" alt="" src="https://www.laptoprepair101.com/wp-images/battery-problems/battery-not-detected.jpg" width="450" height="338" /></p>

 <p>If you move the cursor arrow over the battery icon, it says &#8220;no battery detected&#8221;.</p>